 Do Killer Whales Eat Polar Bears

-- The answer is “No”, if the question “Do killer whales eat polar bears” is asked in the sense that whether polar bears are part of the killer whale diet or not.
+- The answer is “No” if the question “Do killer whales eat polar bears” is asked in the sense that whether polar bears are part of the killer whale diet or not.

 - Killer whales do not eat polar bears and so they do not go out looking for them and killing them.

 - But now due to global warming, the ice in the arctic regions is receding at 13.3 percent per decade and killer whales are frequently visiting the north in search of prey.
-It is just a matter of time that the killer whales might become the top predators of the north.
+It is just a matter of time before the killer whales might become the top predators of the north.

 - Recent news suggests that Polar Bears have been scavenging on Bowhead Whales killed by Killer Whales in the north.
-This is suggesting that polar bears will be no more the top predators of the north.
+This is suggesting that polar bears will no more the top predators of the north.